Manta-Network/docs/docs/Staking/01-Overview.md

 Node operators can potentially earn higher rewards, but the role they play requires keeping a close eye on network updates, along with other actions that increase the threshold for this network role.

-If you're interested, you can find more information about this path [in the node operator section](../Collation/Overview).
+If you're interested, you can find more information about this path [in the node operator section - TBD](Overview)*.

 ## Permission Participation for Node Operators